amperity/amperity-lambda-runner/README.md

 1. Create a copy of `src/lambdas/lambda_handlers/template.py` (in the same directory) with a descriptive name
 1. Choose the runner you should use for your implementation (probably `AmperityApiRunner`)
 1. Create your `requests.Session` instance with whatever auth you need.
-Optionally specify any batch sizes, rate limits, data mapping, or custom keys you will need for your endpoint.
+Optionally specify any batch sizes, rate limits, custom mapping, or custom keys you will need for your endpoint.
-1. Optional: Use the local environment for testing (ie [Local Development](#local-development))
+1. Optional: Use the local environment for testing (see [Local Development](#local-development))
 1. Run `make lambda-build filename={ your filename.py here }`
 1. Upload `build/lambda_handerl.zip` to your lambda app.
    - Set the "Handler" option in "Runtime Settings" to `app.lambda_handler`
    - Pick a desired timeout for your lambda in "Configuration -> General Configuration".
 The max is 15 minutes, and we recommend using that.
-1. Test the deployed lambda by [manually invoking](#snippets) it or run the orchestration job in your Amperity tenant.
+1. Test the deployed lambda by [manually invoking](docs/testing.md#snippets) it or run the orchestration job in your Amperity tenant.

 ## Walk-through